docdawning/Illuminatrix/README.md

 # Illuminatrix
 <a href="https://hackaday.io/project/9191-illuminatrix">Illuminatrix</a> is an epic stateful lighting system for 3D printers.
-For instance, your printer will be lit dim-red when in "STANDBY", "GREEN" once an axis has been zeroed, pseudo-"WHITE" while printing, "YELLOW" when paused, "RED" if the print has failed, etc. Obviously these are default settings.
+For instance, your printer will be lit dim-red when in "STANDBY", "GREEN" once an axis has been zeroed, pseudo-"WHITE" while printing, "YELLOW" when paused, "RED" if the print has failed, etc. These are default settings and can be changed at runtime.

 ## Demo
 <i>Click the GIF below to see the detailed demo video on YouTube.</i>